zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

 page the list of quarantined messages is shown.
-Being a system account, to view the messages you can go to :menuselection:`Admin Panel --> Domains --> Manage --> Accounts`, click the quarantine account, then the :bdg-primary-line:`VIEW MAI` button to see the quarantined e-mails.
+Being a system account, to view the messages you can go to :menuselection:`Admin Panel --> Domains --> Manage --> Accounts`, click the quarantine account, then the :bdg-primary-line:`VIEW MAIL` button to see the quarantined e-mails.

 .. _ap-domain-details: